SRISHTI-052/Spotify-Database-Management/README.md

 ## Overview

-The Spotify Database Management Project is a collaborative effort by Srishit, Sakshit and jeel.
+The Spotify Database Management Project is a collaborative effort by Srishti, Sakshit and jeel.
 This project focuses on creating a robust database management system for handling user information, playlists, and tracks within a Spotify-like music application.
 In addition to core functionalities, a history table has been implemented to store historical data, providing insights into changes made over time.

 ## Features